ltalignani/mkdocs-cluster-usage/docs/R.md

 Save the file and quit the editor (esc + :wq).

-To run the script, in the shell, just enter:
+To run the script, just type the following command:

 ```bash
 sbatch --vanilla my_script.R
 ```

-if `--vanilla` is already in the bash script (ie: Rscript --vanilla my_script.R), just enter:
+if `--vanilla` is already in the bash script (ie: Rscript --vanilla my_script.R), just type:

 ```bash
 sbatch my_script.R